Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 * You may place it either in your individual map or the shared map.
 * It must attach to the existing map (and not overlap).
 All maps have a maximum size of 8x8.
-* On your individual map: paths must match, terrain does not.
+* On your **individual map**: paths must match, terrain does not.
-* On the shared map: paths don't need to match, terrain must.
+* On the **shared map**: terrains must match, paths do not.
 * Crucially, if an icon is present on a Role card, **only that player** may handle dominoes showing that icon.

 Picking and placing a domino is _required_.
 You may only do nothing if you _can't_ use any of the remaining dominoes.

+@TODO: IMAGE EXAMPLE
+* Should point out the simple "place adjacent, no overlap, holes are fine, max 8x8 size" rule
+* Should point out what are paths, what are terrains, and what matching means.
+* Should point out which dominoes a certain player may or may not handle.

 {{% /rules-block %}}